-Chassis REC-102
+REC-102 Chassis (5) Credits

-This course provides the foundation instruction and practical study of operation, diagnosis repair and installation of recreational equipment Electric, Hydraulic, and Air Brakes.
+This course provides the foundation of instruction and practical study of operation, diagnosis repair and installation of recreational equipment Electric, Hydraulic, and Air Brakes.
 Emphasis is placed on Electric brakes theory of operation, design, construction, components, basic trouble shooting, Steering and Suspension operation, diagnosis, and Repair of Recreational Equipment.
 Axles alignment and diagnosis repair and replacement of various suspension and steering system components is also covered.
 Students will use industry standard hand tooling, repair information systems, and diagnostic equipment.